jverzani/SymPyCore.jl/docs/src/introduction.md

 ## The package

-Either the `SymPyPyCall` or `SymPyPythonCall` packages needs to be loaded, e.g., `using SymPyPyCall`.
+Either the `SymPy` or `SymPyPythonCall` packages needs to be loaded, e.g., `using SymPy`.
 The two can't be used in the same session.

 When either is installed, the `SymPyCore` package is installed; the underlying glue package (either `PyCall` or `PythonCall`) should be installed; and that glue package should install the `sympy` library of `Python`.